lofar-astron/factor/docs/source/parset.rst

         ``target_dec = +35d30m31.52``.

     target_radius_arcmin
-        Radius of a circular region that encloses the target source (to ensure that it falls entirely within a single facet; no default).
+        Radius in arcmin of a circular region that encloses the target source (to ensure that it falls entirely within a single facet; no default).

     target_has_own_facet